By Cooper Baer

 To accommodate this change, the owners offered to reduce the season’s length from 162 to 154 games alongside implementing the universal designated hitter (DH).
 All of these changes would come alongside the same CBA that had been agreed upon in 2017.
 “I like the universal DH, just let pitchers go out and do their thing.”
 Mt.
 Hebron senior Sam Cohen added that, “It is entertaining to watch [pitchers hit] but the last thing you want is someone to go out and get hurt.”

 With franchise values ballooning, players feel that they are not being fairly compensated to mirror that growth.
 Additionally, minor league players in Low A affiliated baseball are still making wages well below the poverty line.
 On average a rookie in class A baseball makes $6,000 a season.

 “I think it’s ridiculous that elite athletes are getting paid fast food workers wages, it’s crazy to me, they can’t be their best self in the offseason if they have to go and work another job to pay bills,” said Cohen.

 The Major League Baseball Players Association has had many demands besides the expired CBA including shortening arbitration.
-The issue of current MLB service time and minor league call ups centers around what defines one year of ‘service time.’
-Service time is how long a player has been actively on an MLB roster.
+The issue of current MLB service time and minor league call-ups centers around what defines one year of ‘service time.’
+Service time is how long a player has been active on an MLB roster.
 Currently, contracts last until the end of a player’s sixth year of service time.

 “I think a lot of guys are getting screwed out of money in their primes.
-It takes them five years to work through the minrs and then they have to wait another three to six years to make any sort of big money” said Shindel.
+It takes them five years to work through the minors and then they have to wait another three to six years to make any sort of big money,” said Shindel.